 United States Botanic Garden is at 100 Maryland Ave.
 S.W., on the w. side of the Capitol between Maryland and Independence aves.
 S.W.
 Open to the public since 1850, it celebrates plants as living things that not only display an incredible range of beauty but provide livelihood and meaning to cultures around the world.
 Better yet, this is a wonderfully relaxing change of pace from D.C.'s hustle and bustle.

 The glass-walled Conservatory is the garden's indoor facility.
-Enter into the Garden Court, an oasis of lush greenery, exotic flowers and two skinny reflecting pools, with wooden benches where you can sit for a spell.
+Enter into the Garden Court, an oasis of lush greenery, colorful flowers and two skinny reflecting pools, with wooden benches where you can sit for a spell.
 Most of the Conservatory is given over to lofty palms, hardwood trees and foliage plants luxuriating in a climate-controlled environment.
 Climb up the Canopy Walk, a metal stairway that offers various bird's-eye perspectives of this tropical habitat.

-Walk-through specialty greenhouses spotlight desert plants, ancient plants, orchids, Mediterranean plants and plants used for medicinal purposes.
+Walk-through specialty greenhouses spotlight desert plants, ancient plants, orchids, Hawaiian and Mediterranean plants and plants used for medicinal purposes.
 The Children's Garden and Southern Exposure are outdoor courtyards filled with color during the summer months.

 The National Garden, adjoining the Conservatory, is an outdoor garden that's at its best in the summer.
 The First Ladies Water Garden is a beautiful place to sit by a fountain and relax.
 The national flower is saluted at the Rose Garden; plants in the Butterfly Garden attract you know what.